ESMValGroup/ESMValTool_Tutorial/CONTRIBUTING.md

 # Contributing

+We greatly value contributions of any kind.
+Contributions could include fixes to this tutorial, bug reports, reviews of pull requests, infrastructure improvements, community help, and outreach.
+We value the time you invest in contributing and strive to make the process as easy as possible.
+If you have suggestions for improving the process of contributing, please do not hesitate to propose them.

+If you have a bug or other issue to report or just need help, please open an [issue].

+If you would like to contribute a new diagnostic and recipe or a new feature, please discuss your idea with the development team before getting started, to avoid double work and/or disappointment later.
+A good way to do this is to open an issue on GitHub.
+This is also a good way to get help.

-The format of this tutorial is based on the [The Carpentries][c-site] ([Software Carpentry][swc-site], [Data Carpentry][dc-site], and [Library Carpentry][lc-site]), which are open source projects.
-We welcome contributions of all kinds: fixes to this tutorial, bug reports, and reviews of proposed changes are all welcome.
+The format of this tutorial is based on the [Software Carpentry][swc-site], which is an open source project.
+We welcome contributions of all kinds: fixes to this tutorial, bug reports, and reviews of proposed changes.

 ## Contributor Agreement